igorcasmarques/igorcasmarques.github.io/blog/2026/03/31-alphasmart-3000.md

   <figcaption>My drafting corner at home.</figcaption>
 </figure>

 When I'm done drafting, it's time to transfer the text to the computer.
 At first, I was really worried about this part.
-The AlphaSmart is basically ancient tech by now.
+The AlphaSmart is basically ancient tech at this point.
 I thought I'd have hardware compatibility issues.
 Or that the device would export a file in a weird and unsupported extension.

 But the AlphaSmart is surprisingly future-proof.
 It uses a USB-B cable to connect to the computer, which is the same cable printers still use.
 When you plug the AlphaSmart in, the computer recognizes it as a plain keyboard.
 Then, you select the file that has your draft, hit the **send** key, and the AlphaSmart retypes the text on whatever program you have open.